Handlest/Mercury_automatization/README.md

 # Mercuriy_automatization
-This programm is created for fast product inventory in automated information system "Mercuriy" To use it you need to create file login_data.py and make in this file two variables:
+This programm is created for fast product inventory in automated information system "Mercuriy".
+To use it you need to create file login_data.py and make in this file two variables:

 login = "LOGIN"